Zobrist hashing: Calculation of the hash value

-Zobrist hashing starts by randomly generating bitstrings for each possible element of a board game, i.e. for each combination of a piece and a position (in the game of chess, that's 12 pieces × 64 board positions, or 18 × 64 if kings and rooks that may still castle, and pawns that may capture en passant, are treated separately for both colors).
+Zobrist hashing starts by randomly generating bitstrings for each possible element of a board game, i.e. for each combination of a piece and a position (in the game of chess, that's 6 pieces × 2 colors × 64 board positions, with a constant number of additional bitstrings for castling rights, pawns that may capture en passant, and which player moves next).
 Now any board configuration can be broken up into independent piece/position components, which are mapped to the random bitstrings generated earlier.
 The final Zobrist hash is computed by combining those bitstrings using bitwise XOR.
 Example pseudocode for the game of chess: